OpenSees/OpenSeesDocumentation/README.md

 4. If it works the html files are in the build/html folder

-on Windows type to open a browser with index page
+on Linux type the following to open a browser with index page

 ```
 xdg-open ./build/html/index.html
 ````

-on mac
+on a Mac

 ```
 open ./build/html/index.html